machinelearningnanodegree/stanford-cs231/assignments/assignment3/README.md

 - Use **transfer learning** to adapt a pretrained model to a new dataset
 - Use data gradients to visualize **saliency maps** and create **fooling images**

-## Setup
-You can work on the assignment in one of two ways: locally on your own machine, or on a virtual machine through [Terminal](https://www.terminal.com/).

 ### Working locally
 **Get the code:**
 Download the starter code [here](http://cs231n.stanford.edu/assignment3.zip).

 **[Optional] virtual environment:**
 Once you have unzipped the starter code, you might want to create a